cannonbeach/opensrthub/README.md

 And finally!
 Your sponsorship donations are greatly appreciated since I am trying to pay off student loans.
 If you find this project useful, then please donate and star it.
 I work on this project in my spare time and I am available for consulting projects or customizations (new features, new projects, etc.).
 I have a lot of really interesting ideas I'd like to pursue on this project, so drop me an email if you think you might be interested in more than what I am offering right now.

 If something doesn't work or you need some assistance, please feel free to email me or post an issue in this project.
-This is the initial version of the application (as of December 2023) and will definitely have some quirks.
-I am trying to get to a solid v1.0 release by early next year.

 Thank you!